hbctraining/DGE_workshop/lessons/01_DGE_setup_and_overview.md

 * Have a general idea of the experiment and its objectives
 * Understand how and why we choose this dataset
 * Getting setup in R (project setup, loading data, loading libraries)
-* Gain a general understanding of the differential gene expression analysis workflow and why we use the negative binomial model for RNA-Seq count datas
+* Gain a general understanding of the differential gene expression analysis workflow and why the negative binomial distribution is used to model RNA-Seq count data

 # Differential gene expression (DGE) analysis overview